sotoseattle/sotoseattle.github.io/source/_posts/2014-10-05-Metaprogramming.md

 ...
 ```

-The first thing that kicks your gut when reading the code is the instantiation of the module.
+The first thing that calls the attention when reading the code is the instantiation of the module.
 What?
-Weren't modules used to be abstract, nice little packages of functionality, classes devoid of the perils and tribulations born out of fleshed-out Objects?
+Weren't modules used to be abstract, nice little packages of functionality, angelical and stateless, devoid of the tribulations of commoner fleshed-out Objects?

-In Ruby everything is an Object, as we wouldn't deny the right to be objectified to anybody, so the following two ways of coding a module are equivalent:
+In Ruby everything is an Object, and the following two ways of coding a module are equivalent:

 ```ruby
 module Insane